PedroCPereiraDev/VY_PubSub_API/README.md

 # INVOICE ENGINE — A proof of concept Invoice Sub/Pub

-This software is a proof of concept of a system where invoices are inserted via publishers, then their values are manipulated and refined by the backend, and finally they are sent via an Event Bus to all interested clients, who will receive the meaningful data already prepared.
+This software is a proof of concept of a system where invoices are inserted via publishers, then their values are manipulated and refined by the backend, and finally they are sent via an WebSockets Event Bus to all interested clients, who will receive the meaningful data already prepared.

-With this repository and PoC we present a demonstration of the Publisher/Subscriber pattern in C# and .NET 8, without the use of any messaging frameworks, complete with a simple and fun visual interface to make it easy to see and manipulate the number of publishers and subscribers.
+With this repository and PoC we present a demonstration of the Publisher/Subscriber pattern in C#, .NET 8 amd ASP.Net Core, without the use of any messaging frameworks, complete with a simple web interface to make it easy to see and manipulate the number of publishers and subscribers.

 ## Requirements
 If you want to build and run our INVOICE ENGINE yourself, it is very simple, you will need:

-- a Windows computer (You could also use other platforms but not natively and its use is out of this scope and not trivial)
+- a Windows, Mac or Linux computer capable of compiling and running .NET code

-- a modern IDE like Visual Studio 2022
+- a modern IDE like Visual Studio 2022 or other similar

+- a modern browser capable of WebSockets, we recomend Chrome or Chromium

 - free time to play with the code and application 😁